The Nine-to-Five Scam Brainwashed into Thinking 9 to 5 Hours Are Best

 Part-Time Work

 Many companies have shifted away from 8-hour workdays to list their employees as part-time.
-Some of this had to do with the Affordable Care Act requirement that full-time employees receive benefits, and some of it is just because there isn’t enough work for full-time employees.
+Some of this was because the Affordable Care Act required that full-time employees receive benefits, and some of it is just because there isn’t enough work for full-time employees.

 Unfortunately, most part-time workers can’t afford it and would prefer to be full-time.
 Some even have to work two part-time jobs to make ends meet, a challenging feat considering that most part-time schedules vary weekly.